CycloneDX/cdxgen/README.md

 ![cdxgen logo](./docs/_media/cdxgen.png)

-cdxgen is a CLI tool, library, [REPL](./ADVANCED.md), and server to create a valid and compliant [CycloneDX][cyclonedx-homepage] Bill of Materials (BOM) containing an aggregate of all project dependencies for C/C++, Node.js, PHP, Python, Ruby, Rust, Java, .Net, Dart, Haskell, Elixir, and Go projects in JSON format.
+cdxgen is a CLI tool, library, [REPL](./ADVANCED.md), and server to create a valid and compliant [CycloneDX][cyclonedx-homepage] Bill of Materials (BOM) containing an aggregate of all project dependencies in JSON format.
 CycloneDX is a full-stack BOM specification that is easily created, human and machine-readable, and simple to parse.
 The tool supports CycloneDX specification versions from 1.4 - 1.6.

-When used with plugins:
+Supported BOM formats:

+- Software (SBOM) - For many languages and container images.
+- Cryptography (CBOM) - For Java and Python projects.
-- cdxgen could generate an OBOM for Linux docker images and even VMs running Linux or Windows operating systems
+- Operations (OBOM) - For Linux container images and VMs running Linux or Windows operating systems.
-- cdxgen also includes an evinse tool to generate component evidence, CBOM, and SaaSBOM for some languages
+- Software-as-a-Service (SaaSBOM) - For Java, Python, JavaScript, TypeScript, and PHP projects.
+- Attestations (CDXA) - Generate SBOM with templates for multiple standards.
+Sign the BOM document at a granular level to improve authenticity.
+- Vulnerability Disclosure Report (VDR) - Use cdxgen with [OWASP depscan](https://github.com/owasp-dep-scan/dep-scan) to automate the generation of VDR at scale.

 ## Why cdxgen?